Customer Experience Glossary

 - 9-10 are Promoters

 The Net Promoter Score is calculated as the percentage of Promoters minus the percentage of Detractors and is expressed as a percentage score.
-The higher that the final score the better it is.
+The higher the final score the better it is.

 NPS Program is the process of establishing a way to measure and track Net Promoter Score over time.
 It also incorporates the fluctuation over time to understand the reasons behind the movement of the score.